 EasyJet, an airline company from the UK, admitted in 2020 that 9 million data records and around 2,200 pieces of credit card details faced the wrath of cybercriminals.
 Strict GDPR rules in the UK meant that EasyJet faced serious fines as a result.
 The airline didn’t reveal how the information was stolen, but they did say that the hacker was targeting intellectual property.

 Despite reporting the matter to the information commissioner’s office immediately, EasyJet came under fire because customers were only made aware of the issue four months after the incident took place.
 The issue led to serious repercussions for the airline.
 Speed is of the essence when dealing with a data breach.

 Nearly 11 billion records faced the scrutiny of cybercriminals during the CAM4 data leak in 2020.
 A team of researchers discovered the problem from the adult entertainment platform.
 Details exposed as part of the leak included everything from email addresses to payment records and full names.
 The company subsequently removed the database, but the results of the breach remained.

-With access to the database available since March 2020, criminals had managed to get their hands on various pieces of information, including sexual preferences, device details, email communications, IP addresses, and even chat records between users.
+With access to the database available since March 2020, criminals had managed to get their hands on various pieces of information, including preferences, device details, email communications, IP addresses, and even chat records between users.